Blackjacx/Development/mobile-interview.md

 - You used Swift or Kotlin in at least one project for more than a year
 - You are experienced in agile software development
 - You are able to implement complex features on your own
-- You have a pet project like your own app in the AppStore or you are maintainer of an open source product
+- You have a pet project like your own app in the App Store or you are maintainer of an open source package
-- You know how to develop and distribute an open source framework
+- You know how to develop and distribute an open source package
-- You actively push your limits in TDD and CI
+- You actively push your limits in `Test Driven Development` and `Continuous Integration`
-- You know how to work with fastlane and how to automate build processes using shell scripts
+- You know how to work with [Fastlane](https://fastlane.tools/)
+- You are familiar in using/maintaining shell scripts to automate recurring tasks
 - You developed at least one app that needs data persitence using data bases like CoreData, SQLite

 # What We Need From You In Advance?

 - CV
-- StackOverflow-, Github-, Xing-, LinkedIn-Account
+- Stack-Overflow-, GitHub-, Xing-, LinkedIn-Account

 # Agenda